mat-docs/mtap-docs/TAPApi/2019.1/docs/SessionVersions.md

 #### Querying session versions

 Detailed information on querying sessions are described in [Querying Metadata](Metadata.md).
 Here we will focus on querying session versions.
-In TAPI, as far as the client interface concerned, sessions are identifed using the session `id` (not the stream id) to make sure that you can identify a session uniformly across the Atlas ecosystem (Atlas desktop client, ADS, etc) which uses session `id` as the primary session identifier.
-If there are multiple session versions with the same session `id`, you must specify the version of a session in TAPI using the optional `sessionVersion` query parameter.
+In TAP API, as far as the client interface concerned, sessions are identifed using the session `id` (not the stream id) to make sure that you can identify a session uniformly across the Atlas ecosystem (Atlas desktop client, ADS, etc) which uses session `id` as the primary session identifier.
+If there are multiple session versions with the same session `id`, you must specify the version of a session in TAP API using the optional `sessionVersion` query parameter.

-If you do not specify the session version, TAPI returns the latest version of the session in storage.
+If you do not specify the session version, TAP API returns the latest version of the session in storage.
 The latest version is determined, in order of precedence, using the `version`, quality (an internal value related to Atlas sessions) and time of recording.
-If you did not version the sessions or the session quality is not applicable to your usecase, TAPI will return the last recorded session based on the `timeOfRecording` for that session id.
+If you did not version the sessions or the session quality is not applicable to your usecase, TAP API will return the last recorded session based on the `timeOfRecording` for that session id.

 You can use ```/sessions/{sessionId}/versions``` resource to explore different versions of the session.<br />